top of page

 TraDIS-vault, launched in July, will likely become a crucial resource for those studying the fundamentals of bacterial viability and biochemistry, infection, vaccine development and antibiotic development.

-It is currently the only resource of its kind and was mentioned in a recent Nature review
+It is currently the only resource of its kind and was mentioned in a recent Nature review.

 TraDIS-vault is a flexible and user-friendly online viewer and web-based public interface for storage, easy visualisation and comparison of hundreds of TraDIS bacterial data sets.